 You can view the entire text of Accounting Policy of the company for the latest year.

-A summary of the significant accounting policies applied in the preparation of the financial statements are as given below.
+A summary of the material accounting policies applied in the preparation of the standalone financial statements are as given below.
 These accounting policies have been applied consistently to all periods presented in the standalone financial statements.

 (1) Property, plant and equipment